Skip to main content

 You can select all rows using the dedicated button or manually select only some of them.

-To operate on a specific subset of cards, you can use a simple filter or an advanced filter.
+To operate on a specific subset of cards, you can apply a simple filter or an advanced filter.
 In this case, the select all button applies only to the filtered results.

 After selecting the cards, choose the modification entry from the contextual menu.